Skip to Content

 An autumn view of Mt.
 Mansfield, one of the best places to visit in Vermont in fall.

-Mount Mansfield got its name because when viewed from the east, it resembles the profile of a giant, sleeping face.
+Mount Mansfield gets its name because, when viewed from the east, it resembles the profile of a giant, sleeping face.

 Reaching 4,394 feet at the chin, this is one of only two places in Vermont where you’ll find an arctic-alpine tundra ecosystem, complete with a plethora of tiny, rare plants that can only be found in such high, windswept climates as this — unless, of course, you want to travel to the far reaches of our continent’s northern borders.